ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/adding_new_instrument.rst

 Add the new instrument to the documentation
 -------------------------------------------
-Once the new instrument is added to the calculator, the documentation should be updated to include the new instrument and its details.
-This includes adding a section for the new instrument in the instrument overview documentation, and providing a detailed explanation of the equations used to calculate the system temperature for the new instrument.
-The documentation should also be updated to contain its operational ranges, any specific parameters it has for calculations.
+Once the new instrument is added to the calculator, the documentation should be updated to include a page for the new instrument in the ``/docs/source/calculator_info`` directory.
+This should include a description of the instrument, references to literature on the instrument and provide a detailed explanation of the equations used to calculate the system temperature for the new instrument.
+The documentation should contain its operational ranges, any specific parameters it has for calculations.
+References to the new page should be added to the :doc:`instrument overview <../calculator_info/instrument_overview>` and :doc:`sensitivity calculation <../calculator_info/sensitivity>` pages.
 This will help users understand the capabilities of the new instrument and how it can be used in their calculations.

 Add a Jupyter notebook example for the new instrument
 ------------------------------------------------------
+To additionally help users understand the capabilities of the new instrument and how it can be used in their calculations, there is a possibility of including a Jupyter notebook in the ``Jupyter_Notebooks/Instrument_Walkthroughs`` directory.
+Our recommendation is to include information on

+* how to set-up the calculator for this instrument

+* quick demonstration of its typical usage

+* in-depth exploration of the sensitivity calculation for this instrument including the noise contributions from the instrument, the telescope and the environment.

+Please see the other walkthroughs in that directory for examples.